 The second case is Plant Vision from Huxley.
 This case works with artificial intelligence and fully automates the process: from fertilization to harvesting.
 The application contains timings, temperature data, plant health checks, current tasks to be performed.

 Before launching, there were research and development stages for two years and consulting with experts, as well as certification by eco-standards.

 In the US, government authorities sent their experts to test the developments.
-They even provided the team with some pieces of advice on how to develop our products.
+They even provided the team with some pieces of advice on how to develop the products.

 Let’s start with the US.
 There are two dominant trends in the market: Military and Aerospace.
 In the first case, they work with grants from the US Department of Defense, in the second case – from NASA.
 There are already the developments of space drones, similar to R2D2 from Star Wars.

-Leading countries in the development of Serious Games (virtual trainings and simulations) are the United States, Great Britain, Germany, France, Japan, Arab countries (due to lack of manpower), Scandinavian countries.
-China is very
+Leading countries in the development of Serious Games (virtual training and simulations) are the United States, Great Britain, Germany, France, Japan, Arab countries (due to lack of manpower), Scandinavian countries.

 Today machine learning is a trend.
 We work with systems that are learning themselves.
 Also, there are interesting solutions for surgery now – prototypes of surgical gloves.
 There are technologies being developed when in mixed (VR+AR) reality it is possible to touch something.

 Simulation games don’t lose popularity as well.
 There is a big farm simulator called Pure Farming.
 It’s developed for Playstation VR and Sony is investing in it.
 Likewise, farm simulators for mobile phones are being developed.
 Moreover, they are developed not only for games.
 Farmers’ unions in the US invest in these games as a learning tool.
 There is a boom in this area and a high demand for advertising by agricultural machinery producers.
 The farming simulator is about to create a parallel world of farms like the World of Warcraft.